vgmstream/vgmstream/doc/TXTP.md

 ### Multilayered songs

-TXTP "layers" play songs with channels/parts divided into files as one
+TXTP "layers" play songs with channels/parts divided into files as one.

 - __Nier Automata__: _BGM_0_012_song2.txtp_
 ```